Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 ## User Experience Design

 ### User Stories
-#### First Time Visitor Goals
+#### First & Returning Visitor Goals

 > - Easily understands the main purpose and navigation pathways of the site
 > - Information is clearly presented and easily absorbed with minimal effort
 > - Features load quickly, are adapted to my device, my needs and supported by my browser
 > - I can learn more about the offering and their interaction with others via social media or through testimonials to determine whether they are trustworthy and of value to me

-#### Returning Visitor Goals
 > - Easily learn of upcoming classes and book those classes
-> - Access contact information
+> - Access contact information/contact the organization
 > - Avail of free resources

-#### Frequent Visitor Goals
-> - Check the class schedule and book classes
-> - Check for new free resources
-> - Learn of changes to their offering, discounts and events

 ### Design
 #### Structure